-In sciences and engineering, typically all 400-level and most 300-level courses appear in the TGS Course Career section.
+In sciences and engineering, typically, all 400-level and most 300-level courses appear in the TGS Course Career section.
 However, not all 300-level courses bear graduate credit and thus will not appear in the TGS Course Career.
 Courses with 100 or 200 codes also do not bear graduate credit.

-Students taking general-requirement courses to obtain the minimum proficiency levels in mathematics and science must additionally take at least three approved graduate courses each quarter to maintain status as a full-time graduate student (which impacts registration and eligibility for financial support).
+Students taking general-requirement courses to obtain the minimum proficiency levels in mathematics and science must additionally take at least three approved graduate course units of credit each quarter to maintain status as full-time graduate students (which impacts registration and eligibility for financial support).